 - ½ teaspoon ground cinnamon

-- 1 tablespoon chopped chipotle pepper in adobo sauce, such as Goya
+- 1 medium chipotle pepper in adobo sauce

 - 1 tablespoon maple syrup

-- 3 cups shredded Fontina D’Aosta cheese (¾ pound with the rind)
+- 3 cups shredded Fontina D’Aosta cheese (8 ounces, or 12 ounces with the rind)

 - 3 cups shredded Monterey Jack cheese (8 ounces)